LavirtheWhiolet/self-bootstrap/README.md

 ### Usage ###

-You may run this program with the following command of
+You may run this program with the following command of [Bourne shell](http://en.wikipedia.org/wiki/Bourne_shell) or [Command Prompt](http://en.wikipedia.org/wiki/CMD.EXE_%28Windows%29):

+    ruby peg2rb.rb input-grammar > output-parser

+where `input-grammar` is a file with [input grammar description](#input-grammar) and `output-parser` is a file with [parser](#output-parser) based on the grammar.

+The program exits with status 0